Speri1009/de_assignment/Readme_part1.md

 ## Future Scope for improvements

-Use storage bucket where the kestra can find external files like subdivison codes, or location_data per country Use git as main source
-User terraform for safer API and database connection
+Store files such as subdivision codes and country-level location data in a cloud storage bucket (e.g., S3, GCS) Use Terraform to securely manage API keys, database credentials, and other secrets.